-The drill crew used a truck mounted drill rig, equipped with continuous flight augers to advance the seven borings at the site.
-An Olsson survey crew located the borings and provided the ground surface elevations.
-These elevations are rounded to the nearest tenth of a foot on the appended Borehole Reports.
+The drill crew used a truck mounted drill rig equipped with continuous flight augers to advance the four borings at the site.
+The borings were placed according to the proposed site layout.
+An Olsson survey crew located each boring in the field and determined the respective elevations.
+The elevations determined by the survey crew are rounded to the nearest tenth of a foot and shown on the appended Borehole Reports.

 The drill crew obtained soil samples using thin-walled sampling tubes hydraulically pushed into the soil and split-barreled sampling tubes during the performance of the Standard Penetration Test (SPT).
-Rock core samples were obtained using an NQ-2 sized diamond bit core barrel.
 The drill crew sealed and returned the samples to our laboratory for testing and classification.
-The sampling depths, SPT blow counts (N-values) and rock core run depths are shown on the appended Borehole Reports in Appendix B.
+The sampling depths and SPT blow counts (N-values) are shown on the appended Borehole Reports in Appendix B.

 The drill crew prepared a field log for each boring.
 These field logs include visual classifications of the materials encountered during the drilling process as well as the drillers' interpretation of the subsurface conditions between the samples.
+The drill crew observed water levels in the borings at the times and conditions noted on the Borehole Reports.